Your Voice Matters in “Your Story” Contest

 Antoinette Klimek, author of Mother Tongue, explores language, identity, and generational connection in a story that began as a therapeutic exercise in grief and evolved into a tribute honoring love and longing for her cultural roots and a shared connection to her Vietnamese heritage.

 Natalie McMillan presents The Minister and the Madness, a spiritually centered narrative that examines faith, doubt, and redemption while exploring the internal conflicts that arise when belief is tested.
+McMillan delivers a compelling exploration of spiritual surrender and the liberating power of faith in confronting life's challenges.

 AM Scott offers Do Retired Hellhounds Dream of Slower Squirrels, a story told from a canine’s perspective that blends humor with reflection as it explores aging, purpose, and the search for meaning after life’s most demanding roles begin to fade.
+Scott wrote this piece as part of a fundraiser to help an elderly woman remain in the only home she ever knew.

 Morgan Sterling, author of What Remains Unreturned, presents a futuristic narrative examining loss, belonging, and cultural identity in a world where advanced technology cannot resolve the deepest human fractures.
+In this story, Sterling uncovers the isolation of clarity and what happens when the witness is not a savior.

 Adam Strassberg brings PrayGPT, a provocative story that explores the intersection of faith and artificial intelligence, asking what might happen when powerful new technologies begin performing rituals once considered uniquely human.
+Strassberg’s own embrace of technology is translated through his characters’ curious exploration of what could be possible.

 Together, these finalists demonstrate the extraordinary diversity of contemporary independent storytelling, showcasing works that are imaginative, deeply personal, and reflective of the authors who created them.